brullee/yasmine-plastics/README.md

 Product capacity is derived automatically from the product's size options.
 When auto-generation is on (the default), the admin computes a range at save time: one size shows `100ml`, multiple sizes show `100–300ml`.
 Disabling it reveals a manual text field.
 Size units (ml, L, g, oz, etc.) are a separate database collection so the admin can add new units without code changes.

+### Card Hover Animation

+Product and category cards use a background-expand hover effect: a white (or dark) background layer scales outward and a deeper drop shadow fades in via opacity, while the card content scales up slightly.
+The shadow transition uses two layered divs so the browser composites the fade on the GPU rather than repainting the shadow every frame.

 ### SEO

 Every page has meta titles, descriptions, Open Graph tags, canonical URLs, and hreflang tags.
-A default OG image is generated at build time via `opengraph-image.tsx` (navy gradient, brand name, tagline).
-Product pages include Product schema (JSON-LD).
+OG images are generated at build time: a default image (logo on white) applies to all pages; product pages override it with the product's main image on white.
+Product pages also include Product schema (JSON-LD).
 The site generates a `sitemap.xml` and `robots.txt`.

 ### Quote Request and Contact Forms